mongodb/docs/source/includes/api/list-tables/snapshot-rs-documents.rst

    * - ``groupId``
      - string
-     - Unique identifier of the :term:`project` that owns the :term:`snapshot`.
+     - Unique identifier of the :opsmgr:`project </reference/glossary/#term-project>` that owns the :manual:`snapshot </reference/glossary/#std-term-snapshot>`.

    * - ``id``
      - string
-     - Unique identifier of the :term:`snapshot`.
+     - Unique identifier of the :manual:`snapshot </reference/glossary/#std-term-snapshot>`.

    * - | ``isPossibly``
        | ``Inconsistent``
      - boolean
-     - Flag that indicates the consistency of this :term:`snapshot`.
+     - Flag that indicates the consistency of this :manual:`snapshot </reference/glossary/#std-term-snapshot>`.

        .. note::
-          This appears for :term:`sharded cluster` snapshots only.
+          This appears for :manual:`sharded cluster </reference/glossary/#std-term-sharded-cluster>` snapshots only.

-       To take a snapshot of a :term:`sharded cluster` in a consistent state, the {+bagent+} temporarily turns off the balancer before creating the :term:`snapshot`.
+       To take a snapshot of a :manual:`sharded cluster </reference/glossary/#std-term-sharded-cluster>` in a consistent state, the {+bagent+} temporarily turns off the balancer before creating the :manual:`snapshot </reference/glossary/#std-term-snapshot>`.
 In some cases, it cannot turn off the balancer in a timely manner.
 The snapshot is then created with the balancer still running.